 “Where a posted sign reads ‘No Standing Except trucks Loading or Unloading,’ no vehicle except a commercial vehicle or a service vehicle…may stand or park in that area…”

 Why?
 Because the new, redesigned Truck Loading Only sign did not display the words mandated by the Rule, “No Standing Except trucks Loading or Unloading,”

-The Evil Empire was faced with a conundrum
+The Evil Empire was faced with a problem

 Rule 4-08(k)(2) now states in part, “Where a posted sign reads, ‘No Standing Except Trucks Loading and Unloading’ ‘or Truck Loading Only‘

-Mistake number 2 is not to learn the meaning of standing and applied in Parking Ticket Land.
+Mistake number 2 is not learning the meaning of standing and applying in Parking Ticket Land.
 Let’s start with the definition of standing:

 “Standing” means the stopping of a vehicle, whether occupied or not, otherwise than temporarily for the purpose of and while actually engaged in receiving or discharging passengers.
 Stopping whether your chariot is occupied or not

 Unless you stopped temporarily

 (To or from the curb)

 So, it is a big mistake to think it is permissible to stop in a no-standing zone, turn off your engine, and wait behind the wheel for your Aunt Tillie to exit her apartment building, walk to your car and get in.
 It means you’ll owe the Evil Empire $115 for the no-standing ticket you’ll surely get.